kowalski7cc/prophunt-hidenseek-original/README.md

 A: Actually It downloads automatically when you launch Garry's Mod, When it's finished downloading, You can chose the gamemode from there.

 Q: I read A1, But I still did not get the addon.
-A: Do you have garry's mod?
+A: Do you have Garry’s mod?
 If not, then purchase the game.

-Q: Why do i need garry's mod for Prophunt to work?
+Q: Why do I need Garry’s mod for Prop Hunt to work?
-A: Well, Actually Prophunt is a gamemode addon for Garry's Mod.
+A: Well, Actually Prop Hunt is a gamemode addon for Garry's Mod.

 Q: Do I need something else to play?
 A: This gamemode might require CS:S for some props/maps.
 Anyway if you bought GMOD with CS:S you're ready to go ;)

-Q: How do i disguise as a prop?
+Q: How do I disguise as a prop?
 A: You need to be in the "hiders" team, obviously.
 If so, place yourself in front of a prop and press 'E'.

 Q: How do I swap team?